What is distal renal tubular acidosis (dRTA)?

 Distal renal tubular acidosis is a rare kidney disorder that occurs when the kidneys are unable to effectively remove the buildup of circulating acids in the blood—a condition called acidosis—which leads to a metabolic imbalance. dRTA is a serious disorder, especially for pediatric patients.

 dRTA can be either genetically inherited or acquired.
-The inherited form of dRTA is most common among infants and children, while the acquired form is more common in adults.
+The inherited form of dRTA, also known as primary dRTA, is most common among infants and children, while the acquired form is more common in adults.
 Acquired dRTA can be due to autoimmune disorders, rheumatoid arthritis, or to certain medications.

 An estimated 30,000 patients in Europe and 20,000 patients in the United States suffer from dRTA, which was first described in the 1930s.

-What are the signs and symptom of dRTA?
+What are the signs and symptoms of dRTA?

 Severe manifestations of dRTA occur primarily in pediatric patients, especially infants.
 Early signs and symptoms in babies include nausea and vomiting, dehydration, extreme tiredness, feeding issues and problems with weight gain.
 Children can also develop rickets, and often experience stunting of growth.